w3c/p2p-webtransport/explainer.md

 We think there is a room for a simple, client-server, unordered/unreliable API with minimal latency.
-The WebTransport protocol provides this with a single transport object that closely matches the functionality provided by the QUIC protocol and provides a framework that abstracts away the specific underlying protocol used.
+The WebTransport protocol provides this with a single transport object that abstracts away the specific underlying protocol with a flexibile set of possible capabilities including reliable unidirectional and bidirectional streams, and unreliable datagrams (much like the capabilities of QUIC).

 ## Goals